 - It is a large place so make sure to allocate plenty of time to explore the grounds.
 Count with about 3 hours, more with kids.

 - The museum offers wooden carts for kids.
-You can rent one for 5 euros (as of 2022) but you need to return it after 2 hours which is a short time I would say.
+You can rent one for 5 euros (as of 2023).
+The deposit is 10 euros.

 - There is a Kolu Inn on the grounds selling simple authentic food served on plates and in mugs that would be typical for old times.